jbouffard/geopyspark/docs/guides/layers.rst

 covered in this guide.
-More information on the methods that deal with the visualization of the contents of the layer can be found in :ref:`visualizing`; and those that deal with map algebra can be found in the [map algebra guide].
+More information on the methods that deal with the visualization of the contents of the layer can be found in :ref:`visualizing`; and those that deal with map algebra can be found in the :ref:`rasterization` section.

 Converting to a Python RDD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^